 Research shows that, as a result of the pandemic, healthcare app usage rose by 37%.
 This is interesting, highlighting specifically the soaring popularity of education, health, nutrition and wellness apps, as opposed to the typically popular entertainment apps.

-Here, we discuss the benefits of apps in the healthcare industry, whether that be for healthcare providers, patients or just those going about their everyday life…
+Here, we discuss the benefits of apps in healthcare, whether that be for healthcare providers, patients or just those going about their everyday life…

 Of course, one of the main reasons for using a health specific app is to find out trusted information.
 We all know the dreaded googling of symptoms when we’re feeling under the weather, so having a trusted app with sound information and advice is sure to boost usage and engagement.
-Healthcare professionals having the opportunity to part wisdom on the general public reduces demand on in-person services, and increases the efficiency of other areas of service, including diagnosis.
+Apps in healthcare allow professionals the opportunity to part wisdom on the general public reduces demand on in-person services, and increases the efficiency of other areas of service, including diagnosis.

 Insight Heart is an app utilising augmented reality, that centres around education and information.
 Having the opportunity to learn in an interactive way is a great tool for engagement and education.
 Insight Heart also has the ability to sync heart rates with individuals to really personalise the education process and give trusted and memorable information.